Ivana Primorac: Career

 In 2009, Primorac donated her time to a television public service announcement promoting awareness of domestic violence.
 The announcement, titled Cut, starred actress Keira Knightley.
 Commenting on her rise to prominence within the film industry, Primorac said "You can't become a makeup artist overnight."

-Recognition
+Notable recognition

 Primorac has been nominated for five BAFTA awards for her work.
-Primorac has attended the Academy Award's "bake-off" sessions for The Hours, Cold Mountain and Sweeney Todd.
+Primorac has attended the Academy Awards’ "bake-off" sessions for The Hours, Cold Mountain and Sweeney Todd.

+In 2018, Primorac and Flora Moody jointly won the Make-Up Artists and Hair Stylists Guild Award for Best Period and/or Character Make-Up in a Feature-Length Motion Picture, for Darkest Hour, as well as being jointly nominated for the Make-Up Artists and Hair Stylists Guild Award for Best Period and/or Character Hair Styling in a Feature-Length Motion Picture, also for Darkest Hour.

+In 2024, Primorac and Marie Larkin and Clare Corsick jointly won the Make-Up Artists and Hair Stylists Guild Award for Best Period and/or Character Hair Styling in a Feature-Length Motion Picture, for Barbie.